 Let me tell you a quick story about myself.

-My first job, as you can guess it was Mc Donald’s.
-I woke up, went to work and did what I had too.
+My first job, as you can guess was Mc Donald’s.
+I woke up, went to work and did what I had to.

-For her, fast was slow ad super-fast wasn’t fast enough.
+For her, fast was slow and super-fast wasn’t fast enough.
 So she fired me.
 Called me into the office and said it’s just not working out.

 I was fired after 28 days.
 Can you believe it, 28 days?
-I was the laughing stock when my friend told one of the other managers I filled my taxes and only made 90 dollars.
+I was the laughing stock when my friend told one of the other managers I filed my taxes and only made 90$.

-I became more experienced as I found other work, and things came down on me harder now that work was farther and I had no car and I had to start paying rent.
+I became more experienced as I found other work, but things came down on me harder now that work was farther and I had no car and was now paying rent.

 Job after job and it all ended the same, but I had two jobs that dug under my skin as I became more and more depressed, getting stomach pains and heartaches.

 But what’s funny is I wasn’t a bad worker.
 I sacrificed time with my girlfriend to get extra hours, which was more like me being there for the boss when he was behind schedule on things.